Skip to main content

 You already know your way around a skincare routine.
 You know the difference between a peptide serum and a retinoid.
 You’re the person your friends call when their skin is acting up.
 Now imagine channeling that passion into a licensed, in-demand career — one that lets you set your own schedule, work with clients you love, and build something that’s entirely yours.

-AVI Career Training’s Esthetics program is a 600-hour, hands-on training program in Vienna, Virginia — right at the heart of one of the most affluent beauty markets in the country.
+AVI Career Training’s Esthetics (NO FINANCIAL AID FOR THIS PROGRAM) program is a 600-hour, hands-on training program in Vienna, Virginia — right at the heart of one of the most affluent beauty markets in the country.
 We’re COE accredited and SCHEV certified, which means your education is held to the highest standards in the industry, and your diploma means something the moment you walk out the door.

 This is where your skincare obsession becomes your livelihood.